AERA 2019 Recap

 Special invited session – It’s About Time: Giving Serious Consideration to Race, Culture, and Equity in Motivation Scholarship.
 We thank Jamaal Mathews, Jessica DeCuir-Gunby, Ronnel King, Ellen Usher, and Akane Zusho for discussing their compelling experiences with and recommendations for centering race, culture, and equity into motivation research.
-Here is a video recording of the session (forthcoming).
+Here is a video recording of the session (link to entire video gallery).

 Our Early Career Researcher Co-Chairs hosted two well-attended events: the second-annual Motivation SIG Early Career Researcher Happy Hour and a professional development workshop geared towards ECRs, called “Grant Writing for Motivation Research: A Guide for Early-Career Researchers.”